SPF Permerror: How to Fix Too Many DNS Lookups Safely

 v=spf1 include:spf.protection.outlook.com include:_spf.google.com include:servers.mcsv.net include:spf.mailvendor.example include:spf.crm.example include:spf.old-tool.example mx a ~all

 A cleaned-up record is not automatically shorter because shorter is better.
-It is better because it reflects current, intentional mail flow.
+It is better because it reflects current, intentional mail flow — for example, retire spf.old-tool.example, drop redundant mx/a if they only double-authorise hosts already covered, and ensure remaining vendors have DKIM so DMARC does not depend solely on SPF.

 Warning signs that SPF is still unmanaged

-Even after one cleanup, there are patterns that indicate the underlying process is still weak:
+Even after one cleanup, these patterns mean the underlying process is still weak:

 - no owner for DNS mail records